-Questions concerning admissions should be addressed to the Admissions Coordinator and questions concerning registration should be addressed to the Registrar.
+Questions concerning admissions should be addressed to the Director of Admissions and questions concerning registration should be addressed to the Registrar.
 To begin the admissions process the student should:

-- Complete and return to the Office of Admissions the following forms and or documents.
+- 1. Complete and return to the Office of Admissions the following forms and or documents.
 (Forms are available from the Office of Admissions.) - a.
 A completed Application for Admission. - b.
 A completed Student Data Form. - c.
 A completed Certificate of Residence. - d.
 All required official transcripts.
 If you are a first-time college student, request your high school transcript be sent to the Office of Admissions at Clarendon College.
 If you are a transfer student, request each college attended to send a complete transcript of credits directly to the Office of Admissions at Clarendon College.
 (If not a high school graduate, send your G.E.D. scores) - e.
-Request any scores on the Texas Academic Skills Program (TASP), any approved alternative test, American College Testing Program (ACT), or Scholastic Aptitude Test (SAT) be forwarded to Clarendon College. - Depending on the student's status, additional forms and/or documents may be necessary.
+Request academic assessment scores for the Texas Success Initiative (TSI, formerly TASP) be forwarded to Clarendon College.
+Approved assessments include: Compass THEA, Asset, or Accuplacer. - Depending on the student's status, additional forms and/or documents may be necessary.
 Applicants should complete and forward appropriate documents. - a.
 A residence hall application and residence hall deposit (\$100). - b.
 A completed residence hall exemption form, if applicable. - c.
 International students see Admission Requirements-International Students.